Author Archive

 First, register your business.

-You must register your business name in order to report your earnings to government authorities.
-There are 4 choices for you when registering your business, most people who run a small business opt for a sole proprietorship.
+You must register your business name.
+There are a few choices for you when registering your business, most people who run a small business opt for a sole proprietorship.

 You will also need a business license, not to be confused with your hairstyling license or esthetics certification.